wildlife-dynamics/wt-hydrological-monitoring/README.md

 - CSV file with all raw observations from all sensors
 - Daily summary CSV with aggregated depth and dissolved oxygen
 - Interactive dashboard with depth and dissolved oxygen charts
+- Hydrological report (Word document) with charts and summary

 ---